linroger/FinanceCompendium/II. Economics/International/International Finance/Lecture Notes on International Finance/Lecture Notes on International Finance chapters/01 Benchmark Economy.md

 \mathbb {E}_{t} [ r x_{t + 1} ] = \frac{1}{2} v a r_{t} (m_{t + 1}^{*}) - \frac{1}{2} v a r_{t} (m_{t + 1}).
 $$

 We start with a benchmark economy with international trade in goods and bonds, which is the basis for extensions in later chapters.
-We characterize the dynamics of the exchange rate and the currency return in this model, and, in doing so, showcase some standard tech-
+We characterize the dynamics of the exchange rate and the currency return in this model, and, in doing so, showcase some standard techniques.

-niques.

-# 1.A Model Set-up
+## 1.A Model Set-up

-# 1.A.1 Households
+### 1.A.1 Households

 We consider an endowment economy with two countries, home and foreign.
 Each country has a continuum of identical households.
 Equivalently, we can think of a representative household in each country.
 Each country has a unique type of goods, labeled as home goods and foreign goods.
 The home households receive an endowment of  $y_{t}$  units of the home goods, and the foreign households receive an endowment of  $y_{t}^{*}$  units of the foreign goods.